-Luckily for you guys, this 5-minute chocolate-chip cookie dough mug cake is one of those desserts.
-It’s fast, it’s easy, it’s vegan, and it’s made from mainly healthy, whole plant food ingredients.
+Luckily for you guys, this 5-minute chocolate-chip cookie vegan mug cake is one of those desserts.
+It’s fast, it’s easy, and it’s made from mainly healthy, whole plant food ingredients.

 My 5-minute vegan chocolate mug cake was a serious hit with you guys, and with just a few tweaks, you can create this delightful cookie version too.

 Whether you’re in need of some inspiration for quick desserts you can make on a busy weeknight, or just want to indulge in something yummy that also happens to be GOOD for you…then you’ve come to the right place.